bryanhinkson/knightmareChess/README.md

     functionality:
         - Option to require moves to follow rules (there are Trolls online)
+        - Ability to save configurations
+        - Ability to load configurations
+        - Sounds

     Expansions:
         - Cards that alter the way pieces move